darpankattel/adventure-backend/README.md

 ## About This Django Project
 This Django project forms the backend API for the Adventure platform.
 It handles user authentication, campaign management, background image storage, and canvas state saving.
 The backend integrates seamlessly with the frontend, ensuring a smooth user experience.

+The major apps in this project are:
+- **account**: It handles the major account operations, like, login, logout, get profile, etc..
+- **campaign**: Whenever we want to create any advertisement poster, first of all we will create a campaign, it will have a name and description.
+This app handles that part.
+- **canvas**: A campaign will have a canvas linked to it, the canvas it where the editing history is stored and the layers are also present.
+This app handles these tasks.
+- **background**: A campaign may have multiple background images generated, which is handled by this app.

 ---

 ## Setting Up the Project